flenniken/collections/readme.md

 You can scroll through the list.
 When you reach the bottom there is a more indicator.

-Tapping a collection thumbnail switches to the thumbnails page.
+You view and maintain the collection by tapping the icons under it.

 [⬇ ────────](#Contents)